opentext-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 VisualChannels=1
 ```

-> For any changes you make in `mediaserver.cfg` to take effect you must restart Media Server.
+> NOTE: For any changes you make in `mediaserver.cfg` to take effect you must restart Media Server.

 ## Process configuration to read text